ibm-cloud-docs/Registry/iam.md

 Access to {{site.data.keyword.registrylong}} for users in your account is controlled by {{site.data.keyword.iamlong}} (IAM).
 {: shortdesc}

 Every user that accesses the {{site.data.keyword.registrylong_notm}} service in your account must be assigned an IAM [access policy](#x2853407){: term} with an IAM role.
-A user can also be a member of an [access group](/docs/account?topic=account-groups) with assigned IAM access policies that grant an IAM role.
+A user can also be a member of an [access group](/docs/iam?topic=iam-groups&interface=ui) with assigned IAM access policies that grant an IAM role.
 Review the following roles, actions, and more to help determine the best way to assign access to {{site.data.keyword.registryshort}}.

-For more information about IAM, see [How {{site.data.keyword.IBM_notm}} {{site.data.keyword.iamshort}} works](/docs/account?topic=account-iamoverview#iamoverview).
+For more information about IAM, see [Getting started with {{site.data.keyword.IBM_notm}} {{site.data.keyword.iamshort}}](/docs/iam?topic=iam-iamoverview#iamoverview).

 Try out the tutorial [Granting access to {{site.data.keyword.registryshort}} resources tutorial](/docs/Registry?topic=Registry-iam_access#iam_access).
 {: tip}